-Robert Allen VerBruggen (born March 28, 1984) is an American journalist.
-He was Editor-In-Chief of Northwestern University‘s conservative student publication The Northwestern Chronicle when it published defamatory statements about me in 2005 that he later retracted.
+Robert VerBruggen is an American writer and conservative activist.
+VerBruggen was editor of Northwestern University‘s conservative student publication The Northwestern Chronicle when it published defamatory statements about me in 2005 that VerBruggen later retracted.
 VerBruggen’s unprofessional response was more troubling in many ways than the initial error.

 Background

-Since 2003, I have been a vocal critic of Northwestern’s former psychology department chair, J. Michael Bailey, primarily because of the way he exploits sex and gender minorities, especially children.
+Since 2003, I have been a vocal critic of Northwestern psychologist J. Michael Bailey, primarily because of the way Bailey exploits sex and gender minorities, especially children.

 “Raw Data”